You Said, We Did

 - We have added detailed information on how schools will support children at different levels.
 There is an introductory page called 'Understanding SEND Support in Schools' and then more detailed information where suitable.

-- There are pages highlighting information on ISEND Services, Strategy and Grants.
-The ISEND Services page lists each service, alongside signposting to the East Sussex 1Space directory which includes the full service information and contact details.
+- There are pages highlighting information on Education East Sussex Services, Strategies and Grants.
+The Education East Sussex SEND Services page lists each service, alongside signposting to the East Sussex 1Space directory which includes the full service information and contact details.
 Where relevant service descriptions are reiterated throughout the website.

 - The website was designed through co-production, with the aim to make it as visually appealing and modern as possible.
 The illustrations have been carefully put together to represent different aspects of SEND in a positive way.